eyedeekay/Huma-Bird/README.md

 - [View the popup window(inert)](popup.html)

-It doesn't work yet but it's about 75% of the way there.
+It doesn't work yet but it's about 50% of the way there.
+The other 50% is going to require a MailExtensions "Experiment" I'm pretty sure, which NGL I would like to not do.
+So it's probably going to take a while.
+You'll have to do manual config for now.